awsdocs/aws-cdk-guide/v2/resources.md

 ## Referencing resources<a name="resources_referencing"></a>

+When configuring resources, you will often have to reference properties of another resource\.
+The following are examples:
-Many AWS CDK classes require properties that are AWS CDK resource objects \(resources\)\.
-For example, an Amazon ECS resource requires a reference to the cluster on which it runs\.
-An Amazon CloudFront distribution requires a reference to the bucket containing the source code\.
-To satisfy these requirements, you can refer to a resource in one of two ways:
++ An Amazon Elastic Container Service \(Amazon ECS\) resource requires a reference to the cluster on which it runs\.
++ An Amazon CloudFront distribution requires a reference to the Amazon Simple Storage Service \(Amazon S3\) bucket containing the source code\.

+You can reference resources in any of the following ways:
 + By passing a resource defined in your CDK app, either in the same stack or in a different one
 + By passing a proxy object referencing a resource defined in your AWS account, created from a unique identifier of the resource \(such as an ARN\)

-If a construct property represents another AWS construct, its type is that of the interface type of that construct\.
-For example, the Amazon ECS service takes a property `cluster` of type `ecs.ICluster`; the CloudFront distribution takes a property `sourceBucket` \(Python: `source_bucket`\) of type `s3.IBucket`\.
+If the property of a construct represents a construct for another resource, its type is that of the interface type of the construct\.
+For example, the Amazon ECS construct takes a property `cluster` of type `ecs.ICluster`\.
+Another example, is the CloudFront distribution construct that takes a property `sourceBucket` \(Python: `source_bucket`\) of type `s3.IBucket`\.

 You can directly pass any resource object of the proper type defined in the same AWS CDK app\.
 The following example defines an Amazon ECS cluster and then uses it to define an Amazon ECS service\.